Witch, Thy Name Is "Fury"

 "You never knew much about his past, did you?"

 "No, no, that's the thing.
 I do… I did…" Lucy heaved a large sigh, her eyes widening.
-"I begged and begged for him to tell me what he hadn't before and I pushed, pushed, pushed—he caved.
+"I begged and begged for him to tell me what he hadn't before, and I pushed, pushed, pushed—he caved.
 He told me everything that happened when he'd been a Death Eater.
 Every horrible, vile thing that he'd never told anyone else.
 But now I know it.
 They're…too frightening even to imagine.
-But I have the pictures painted so vividly in my head as if I was a Legilimens or I had looked into his pensieve."
+But I have the pictures painted so vividly in my head as if I were a Legilimens or I had looked into his pensieve."
 She grabbed her sister's shirt sleeve roughly, a crazed look in her eyes.
 "I don't want that!
 I don't!
 I can't… I can't be with someone like that!
 And no way can I keep his stories, his confessions in my mind."

 Again, the house was quiet.
 Molly stared at the miniscule threads of the sheets.

 "Please, Mols.
 For me.
 Take his stories… Take him away.
 I…I don't want to remember my time with him.
 If I do, then I'm afraid I'll recall what he's told me in spite of your magic."
-She pleaded.
-"Please, Molly."
+She pleaded, "Please, Molly."

 Molly thought for a while.
 "Must I do it now?
 Will you give me some time?
 To think and maybe double-check some of my texts?"